tiagomctavares/LTW/README.md

 - [X] Users should be able to register an account.
 - [X] Users should be able to login/logout from the system.
 - [X] Registered users should be able to create a poll.
-- [ ] Registered users should be able to manage their polls.
+- [X] Registered users should be able to manage their polls.
 - [X] Polls should contain one image and several possible answers.
 - [X] Users should be able to list, search and answer to polls.
 - [X] One user should not be able to answer twice to the same poll.
-- [ ] Poll owners and users that already answered a poll, should be able to see the poll results.
+- [X] Poll owners and users that already answered a poll, should be able to see the poll results after its closure.
-- [ ] __Users with no login should be able to vote on polls__
+- [X] __Users with no login should be able to vote on polls__
 - [X] The following technologies should all be used: HTML, CSS, PHP, Javascript (by means of jQuery), Ajax/JSON, PDO/SQL (using sqlite).
 - [X] Code should be organized and and consistent.
 - [X] The web site should be as secure as possible.